TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 -------------------

 TYPO3 is known for its extensibility.
-To really benefit from this power, a complete documentation is needed: "Core APIs" aims to provide such information to developers and administrators.
+To really benefit from this power, a complete documentation is needed: "TYPO3 Explained" aims to provide such information to everyone.
 Not all areas are covered with the same amount of detail, but at least some pointers are provided.

 The document does *not* contain any significant information about the frontend of TYPO3.
-Creating templates, setting up TypoScript objects etc. is not the scope of the document, it addresses the *backend* part of the core only.
+Creating templates, setting up TypoScript objects etc. is not the scope of the document, it addresses the *backend* and management part of the core only.

-The TYPO3 Documentation Team hopes that this document will form a complete picture of the TYPO3 Core architecture and the backend.
+The TYPO3 Documentation Team hopes that this document will form a complete picture of the TYPO3 Core architecture.
 It will hopefully be the knowledge base of choice in your work with TYPO3.